 A long-term shift to hybrid working

 It isn’t feasible to say everyone who has an internet connection, Zoom, or a Microsoft Teams account is good to go with remote work.
-Jonathan Dingel—associate professor of economics at Chicago Booth School of Business and a faculty research fellow at the National Bureau of Economic Research—explains that the transition raises big questions for organizations about how they structure their workforce, and how they cause personnel to work with one another.
+Jonathan Dingel—associate professor of economics at Chicago Booth School of Business and a faculty research fellow at the National Bureau of Economic Research—explains that the transition raises big questions for organizations about how they structure their workforces, and how they cause personnel to work with one another.

 “That’s not going to be the default for firms that were organized with the assumption of co-located people working face to face,” he says.